 M-Learning, on the other hand, is typically short that usually lasts 3-10 minutes.
 Short learning modules are ideal for employees who don’t have the time to sit down for hours to study and want to fit learning into their active lifestyle.
-Check out Microlearning: How to boost any team performance in 10 minutes per day.

 With E-Learning, it means that course materials must be designed to be viewed on large screens.
 Larger screens typically have higher resolutions, allowing for live HD video streaming of lessons.
 However, with modern employees, even with large displays and HD videos, it can be difficult to get them to focus and understand the programs, especially when large amounts of information must be absorbed in a short amount of time.

 With M-Learning, it means that course materials must be designed to be viewed on small screens.
 Employees can learn through their mobile devices and get information in short, easy-to-digest content modules with only one idea per screen.
 There is no information overload because these training modules do not contain highly detailed information, and employees have access to varied content that promotes information recall.
 The most important point is to make the interface as intuitive as possible.